lelylan/lelylan/README.md

-# Lelylan: Open Source Internet of Things
+# Lelylan.
+Open Source Internet of Things

 Lelylan is an iot cloud platform based on a lightweight microservices architecture.